-- 54. The FSA may offer an advisory visit to those food businesses that have applied for approval prior to an approval visit.
+46. The FSA FSS may offer an advisory visit to those food business that have applied for approval prior to an approval visit.
 The aim of an advisory visit is to help FBOs identify any problems in the areas of structure and maintenance and food safety management to avoid any potential difficulties when the establishment is assessed for approval.

-The FSA will apply a fully recoverable charge for all advisory visits. - 55.
+The FSA will apply a fully recoverable charge for all advisory visits.

+48.47.
 FBOs must be aware that there is a difference between an advisory visit and an approval visit.
-The FSA reaffirms that the FBO will not be able to undertake activities, that are approved by the FSA, until an approval visit has been carried out and a decision following such visit has been formally conveyed to the FBO.
+The FSA/FSS reaffirms that the FBO will not be able to undertake activities, that are approved by the FSA/FSS, until an approval visit has been carried out and a decision following such visit has been formally conveyed to the FBO.